-Workflow Automation Definition:
+Workflow Automation Definition

 Workflow Automation is a procedure in which business rules are applied on workflows to decide when one step has been completed and the execution of the next can begin.
-The right person will be notified in the right time about what has to be done and in what order.
+The right person will be notified at the right time about what has to be done and in what order.
 In other words, it is the automation of the predictable steps of a repetitive task so they no longer have to be done manually.
-The manual processes are improved and replaced with digital solutions in order to support the needs of a digital business.
+The manual processes are improved and replaced with digital solutions in order to support the needs of digital business.
 Workflow automation creates consistency and can be applied to any business department, and interdepartmental.
 Workflow Automation can be applied through business process management tools.